yyHaker/pytorch_study/src/learn/commonmodels/Seq2Seq/README.md

 ## Results on English - French WMT14

-The following presents the model architecture and results obtained when training on the WMT14 English - French dataset.
+The following presents the model architecture and results obtained when training on the WMT14 English - French dataset[http://www.statmt.org/wmt14/translation-task.html].
 The training data is the english-french bitext from Europral-v7.
 The validation dataset is newstest2011

 The model was trained with following configuration